-Learn what it’s like to work together and bring your artistic vision to life.
+Learn what it’s like to work together and bring your music vision to life

 Case study #1: Jazz song production

 Over the past 8 years, Supreme Tracks has worked with over 1,500 clients, helping them create amazing songs and turning their demos into master tracks.
 One of our satisfied clients, Tim Hopkins from Texas, USA, reached out to us again for jazz song production.

 He wanted us to produce another one of his father’s songs, written in 1975.
 The name of this pop jazz piece is Let’s try it again and Tim provided us with a demo of the song.

 Since we worked with Tim before, we knew what kind of sound he was looking for – a modern vocal jazz song production with rich instrumental background.
 He didn’t have to explain to us in detail or send us any references this time around.
 We got straight to work!

 After our producer and arranger listened to the demo, they came up with an arrangement draft that included the following setup: drums, double bass, piano, guitar, strings, french horns and a trumpet solo.
 The arrangement preview was then sent to Tim.